paymennt/docs/community/2-account-management/3-team-settings/index.md

 6. **Commerce tools**:
     Manage the shop and events.
 Includes managing customers, shipping zones, discounts, and listings.

-Below are the tables of the permissions for each access level
+Below are the tables of the permissions for each access level:

 |                       | Owner | Company | Branch | Employee |
 |-----------------------|-------|---------|--------|----------|